jupyterlab/jupyter-ai/docs/source/users/index.md

 The `--region-name` parameter is set to the [AWS region code](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) where the model is deployed, which in this case is `us-east-1`.

-The `--request-schema` parameter is the JSON object the endpoint expects, with the prompt being substituted into any value that matches the string literal `"<prompt>"`.
-For example, the request schema `{"text_inputs":"<prompt>"}` generates a JSON object with the prompt stored under the `text_inputs` key.
+The `--request-schema` parameter is the JSON object the endpoint expects as input, with the prompt being substituted into any value that matches the string literal `"<prompt>"`.
+For example, the request schema `{"text_inputs":"<prompt>"}` will submit a JSON object with the prompt stored under the `text_inputs` key.

 The `--response-path` option is a [JSONPath](https://goessner.net/articles/JsonPath/index.html) string that retrieves the language model's output from the endpoint's JSON response.
 For example, if your endpoint returns an object with the schema `{"generated_texts":["<output>"]}`, its response path is `generated_texts.[0]`.